Radhikagarg20/Walmart_Virtual_Internship/README.md

 3. **Running the Code**:
    - Follow instructions in each task’s directory.

-4. **Contributing**:
-   - Fork the repository, make your changes, and submit a pull request with a description of your updates.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

 For questions or support, please email [your-email@example.com](mailto:your-email@example.com).

----

-Feel free to replace placeholders with your actual details and adjust the content as needed.